 - CAUTION: If the database is from a previous version of Enterprise Reporter, it will automatically be upgraded.
-Ensure you back up the database before beginning. - 1 Select Select/Upgrade Existing Database and choose Next. - 2 Enter the target SQL Server®.
+Ensure you back up the database and the encryption key before beginning. - 1 Select Select/Upgrade Existing Database and choose Next. - 2 Enter the target SQL Server®.